 I think of these long-used routes as the 'elk super-highways'.
 Along these super-highways, the elk stop to eat the bark of aspen trees, which have deep black scars on their trunks as high as an elk can reach, and then no scars up higher (above, right).

 One time, as I drove toward town, the herd decided to cross the road single-file.
 They acted like backcountry skiers crossing an avalanche chute - they crossed individually so only one elk was exposed to the danger of the road at a time.
 Each elk sailed over the fence on one side of the road, sauntered slowly across the road, and then sailed over the fence on the other side of the road.
 I waited a long time and counted almost 100 elk.
-The elk ma
+The elk made me

 Today was a quiet day in the forest with no other humans in sight, as it usually is during winter weather.
 Except for the elk, most animals seemed to be hunkered down in their dens so the trails were like blank slates with only my tire tracks.